RNSIT-Sem3-1st-miniProject/Maze/README.md

-This is the MAZE project written by 3 RNSIT collage students, it runs in terminal/command prompt it is a single player game, to win the game you have to solve 9 randomly generated maze, the player can travel in the maze using WASD keys to go up : W, right : A, down : S, and left : D.
+This is the MAZE project written by 3 RNSIT collage students, it runs in terminal/command prompt it is a single player game, to win the game you have to solve 9 randomly generated maze, the player can travel in the maze using WASD keys to go up : W, right : A, down : S, and left : D. if the player wants to quit then he can quit by pressing Q.

 HAVE FUN PLAYING THE MAZE GAME...!